ome/omero-documentation/developers/Omero/Modules/Scripts/Guide.rst

 The script is well documented and should get you started.
 A few points to note:

-Since the OMERO 4.3 release, if you are using the `Blitz Gateway </ome/wiki/OmeroPy/Gateway>`_ you can get a connection wrapper like this:
+Since the OMERO 4.3 release, if you are using the |BlitzGateway|, you can get a connection wrapper like this:

 ::